 3. Sale of counterfeit goods or services

-Brand impersonation is no longer a question of if, it’s a matter of when.
+Brand impersonation today isn’t a question of if, it’s a matter of when.

 What Can Brands Do About It?

-At Fortra Brand Protection, our Digital Risk Protection solution delivers comprehensive threat intelligence and mitigation across email, mobile apps, domains, social media, and the deep, dark, and open web.
+At Fortra Brand Protection, our Digital Risk Protection solution helps organizations stay ahead of attackers with end-to-end visibility and rapid takedown across email, mobile apps, domains, social media, and the open, deep, and dark web.